tangkailing/HIC2FISH/README.md

 | Evaluate generated structures | The matching Hi-C matrix plus an experimental DNA-FISH ensemble centroid | Generation outputs, Centroid-PCC and comparative 3D visualization |
 | Rebuild paired training data | Raw Hi-C `.mcool` and DNA-FISH coordinate workbook | Matched Hi-C–DNA-FISH training and validation arrays |

-> **Important:** the released checkpoint accepts exactly 50 ordered genomic
-> loci.
-The selected Hi-C matrix, and the optional DNA-FISH reference when
-> supplied, must therefore resolve to 50 × 50.

 ## Quick start

 The shortest tested path is to clone the repository with Git LFS, install the